-The gas fired air curtain must be installed with a fixed flue.
-The fan is fitted with a 130mm diameter female outlet.
-(Flue and fittings can be supplied by the manufacturer).
+The gas fired air heater must be installed with a fixed flue as supplied by the manufacturer.

 The flue pipe should be adequately supported at regular intervals from the building structure and terminated externally with a British Gas tested and certified GC1 terminal.